Skip to main content

 What is the difference between an LLC and an S-Corp in NJ?

 LLC is a legal structure; S-Corp is a tax election.
-An LLC can elect S-Corp tax treatment by filing IRS Form 2553 and a separate NJ S-Corp election.
+An LLC can elect S-Corp tax treatment by filing IRS Form 2553 - NJ automatically recognizes this since P.L.
+2022, c.133 (no separate NJ election needed).
 The S-Corp election saves self-employment tax by splitting income between W-2 wages (subject to FICA) and distributions (not subject to FICA).
 However, S-Corps must pay NJ's CBT minimum tax ($375-$1,500+) and run payroll.
 The break-even point is approximately $80,000-$100,000 in net business income.

 When should I elect S-Corp status for my NJ LLC?